vitorshaft/printOCR/readme.md

 2. Select the area of the screen you want to capture.
 3. After capturing, the recognized text will be displayed in an auxiliary window.
 4. Use the buttons to save the text to the clipboard or retry the capture.

+### Using the Executable (Windows)

+1. Navigate to the `build/exe.win32-3.9` or `build/exe.win-amd64-3.9` directory (depending on your system architecture).
+2. Run the `printOCR.exe` file.
+3. Select the area of the screen you want to capture.
+4. After capturing, the recognized text will be displayed in an auxiliary window.
+5. Use the buttons to save the text to the clipboard or retry the capture.